fioncat/warden/README.md

 # warden

-This is a simple command tool to help you reload the program after code is changed.
-You should use a yaml file to define the files to watch and scripts to run.
+Warden is a simple command line tool to help you reload the program after code is changed.

 ## Install